logaretm/vee-validate/docs/examples/backend.md

 extend('uniqueEmail', {
   async validate(value) {
+    // You might want to check if its a valid email
+    // before sending to server...
     const { data } = await axios.post('/api/isEmailUnique', { value });

+    // server response
     if (data.valid) {
       return true;
     }